DevX-Dragon/Axiom-2/readme.md

 | **Exchange Tax** | - | - | $5.00 | |
 | **Shipping** | - | - | $5.00 | |
 | **TOTAL** | | | **$112.44** | |
+> (THIS IS USING A LOCAL ONLY ELECTRONICS STORE.
+IF YOU'RE GOING TO HAVE TO SOURCE IT YOURSELF.
+USE AMAZON , ALIEXPRESS , TEMU)
+> THERE ARE STILL NUTS , WASHERS , ETC YOU NEED BUY SEPERATELY

 Made by DevX-Dragon 🐉
 (If it breaks, its not my fault lol)